dabusmc/MinePacker/README.md

 # MinePacker

-Massive thank you to [ATLauncher](https://atlauncher.com/) who's public repository helped a lot when developing the instance-related code of MinePacker
+Massive thank you to [ATLauncher](https://atlauncher.com/)'s public repository and the [Mojang API Docs](https://mojang-api-docs.gapple.pw/authentication/msa), both of which helped a lot when developing the instance-related code of MinePacker